pedroelsner/force-regenerate-thumbnails/readme.txt

 == Description ==

-* Based in plugin: Regenerate Thumbnails - All credits and thanks to Viper007Bond

 Force Regenerate Thumbnails allows you to delete all old images size and REALLY regenerate the thumbnails for your image attachments.

 See the [screenshots tab](http://wordpress.org/extend/plugins/force-regenerate-thumbnails/screenshots/) for more details.

+* Regenerate Thumbnails improved - All credits and thanks to Viper007Bond

 == Installation ==